aws-samples/amazon-mq-workshop/labs/lab-setup.md

 </p></details><p/>

 On the following screen, "Specify Details", your Stack is pre-populated with the name "amazonmqworkshop".
 You can customize that to a name of your choice **less than 15 characters in length** or leave as is.
-The user launching the stack (you) already have the necessary permissions.
+The user launching the stack (you) already has the necessary permissions.
 Click **Next**.

-> An IAM role will also be created and those role will be added to the EC2 instance, you are using during this workshop.
-On deletion of the stack, those resources will be deleted for you.
+> An IAM role will also be created and this role will be added to the EC2 instance you are using during this workshop.
+On deletion of the stack, these resources will be deleted for you.

 <details><summary>Screenshot</summary><p>